coreos/docs/using-coreos/index.md

 WantedBy=local.target
 ```

-Then run `systemctl restart local-enable.service`

-This will start your daemon and log to the systemd journal.
-You can
+Then run `systemctl restart local-enable.service` to restart all services wanted by local.target.
+This will start your container and log to the systemd journal.
+You can read the log by running:
-watch all of the useful work it is doing by running:

 ```
 journalctl -u hello.service -f